d2718/urot13/README.md

 new code blocks that some fudging may be required.
 Note multiple names in the `*combining-diacritics*` parameter, and the function `(diacritic-name-translate)`.

+## Python Implementation

+`urot13.py` is a single stand-alone file with no dependencies.
+The bulk of the text in the file is just data, the same data found in the file `unicode_data.lisp`.

+## C Implementation

+You can compile `urot13.c` with `gcc`.
+It definitely works under Linux with four-bytes+ `int`s, no guarantees anywhere else.
+It requires

+ *  `<stdlib.h>`
+ *  `<stdio.h>`
+ *  `unicodec.c` (supplied)
+ *  `dbht.c` (supplied)
+ *  `unicode_data.c` (supplied)

+Lisp and Python both provide for free a couple of non-trivial things that C does not.
+There are libraries for these things; I probably should have used them, but I rolled my own, largely because it was instructive, but also for technical reasons.
+These are:
+ *  UTF-8 encoding and decoding (mini-library appropriate for distribution in `unicodec.c`)
+ *  Hash tables.
+I used a specialized type of binary search tree (in `dbht.c`, this is definitely not appropriate for anything but this application) because it's easier to implement.
+At least, it's easier for _me_ to implement because I know how to do a BST; I once watched a YouTube video about hash buckets.
+The data in `unicode_data.c` is the same stuff that's in `unicode_data.lisp` and at the beginning of `urot13.py`.